What are Variable Business Expenses & How Do You Manage them?

 There are a couple of key tools you’ll want to use to keep a handle on your business expenses.

 If possible, set aside funds in a business savings account to cover variable expenses during times when cash flow is tight.
-A line of credit can also be helpful here.
+A business line of credit can also be enormously helpful for managing unexpected fluctuations in variable expenses.
+Next, use business credit cards for business expenses when possible.
+This will allow you to better track and manage purchases, and may provide additional perks.

 Tips to Reduce Your Business Variable Expenses

 As a business owner, you know your business better than anyone else.
 You will likely have a feel for which variable expenses can be reduced or eliminated, and which ones can’t.
-Still, it’s helpful to review them on a periodic basis to see when it may make sense to shop for a better deal or to cut the expense all together.
+Still, it’s helpful to review them on a periodic basis to see when it may make sense to shop for a better deal or to cut the expense altogether.

 Some of the things your business spends money on are discretionary expenses and it may be possible to tweak those without impacting productivity or sales.
 For example, if you like to provide fringe benefits to your employees, rather than buying items not everyone will appreciate or use, perhaps you can give them a monthly stipend they can use for meals, home office equipment etc. If done right this approach could save money and increase employee satisfaction.